fbpx

 Cartooon illustration of air flowing out of a register

-One thing many people are unaware of is that appliances in your home – the stove, the dryer, the water heater, the furnace – give off combustion gases as they run.
-These gases enter your home’s duct system through their individual ventilation processes.
-If your ducts have leaks or gaps, those gases – including carbon monoxide, which can be deadly – enter the air in your living spaces through those gaps, and poison the air you and your family breathe.
-This is known as “backdrafting.”
-While you may have a carbon monoxide detector in your home to warn you when backdrafting occurs and these gases reach dangerous levels, it’s a better idea to prevent this buildup at the source.
-Sealing your ducts helps prevent these backdrafts, creating higher indoor air quality, and helping keep your family safe.
+If your heating and cooling system relies on natural gas or you have natural gas lines in your home for other reasons, this means that your appliances (such as your stove, dryer, water heater, and furnace) give off combustion gasses as they run.
+These gasses – including carbon monoxide, which can be deadly – enter your home’s duct system through their individual ventilation processes.
+If your ducts leak, those gasses can permeate the air you and your family breathe due to an effect known as “backdrafting.”
+While you may have a carbon monoxide detector in your home to warn you when backdrafting occurs and these gasses reach dangerous levels, it’s a better idea to prevent this buildup by sealing leaking air ducts.

 What Can You Do?